fbpx

 Apricot tree diseases

 Common apricot diseases include brown rot, Armillaria root rot, powdery mildew, Verticillium wilt, Eutypa dieback, and shot hole disease.
-These fungal diseases tend to occur in moist conditions like humid climates or when overhead watering systems are used.
+These fungal diseases tend to occur in trees growing in moist conditions like humid climates or when overhead watering systems are used.

 Apricot tree disease basics